mikemartin/fieldset/content/collections/pages/home.md

 custom_social_image: seo/share.png
 label: 'Coming soon'
 button: 'Get notified'
-custom_meta_title: 'field:set // Blueprints, fieldsets & forms for Statamic.'
+custom_meta_title: 'Field:Set // Blueprints, fieldsets & forms for Statamic.'
 notification_title: 'Thanks for your idea'
 notification_message: 'We will email you when we launch'
 id: home